viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 ### Configure a component instance for a modular resource

-Once you have configured a modular resource as part of your robot configuration, you can instantiate any number of instances of that resource with the component or service configuration.
+Once you have configured a module as part of your robot configuration, you can instantiate any number of instances of a modular resource made availabkle by that module with the component or service configuration.
 All standard properties such as *attributes* and *depends_on* are supported for modular resources.
 In order to correctly reference a registered modular resource, you must configure the *namespace*, *type*, *name* and *model* properties.